 How it works

-The empty containers and materials are then sorted and manually recycled into another product packaging, chemically recycled into something different, or converted into energy.
+Once you drop your empties at Sephora, they’ll get sent to Pact Collective instead of a landfill.
+The empty containers and materials get sorted and manually recycled into another product packaging, downcycled into materials like asphalt, chemically recycled into something different, or converted into energy.

 If you can’t get to a Sephora near you, don’t sweat it: Pact Collective offers a mail-back program for U.S. and Canadian customers.

 Why recycle empties?

 According to Pact Collective, the beauty and wellness industries create more than 120 billion packages each year.

 Many packages that make cosmetics easier to use, such as a pump for your liquid foundation or a multi-material squeezable tube for your cream blush, aren’t accepted by curbside recycling programs.
 These features give beauty enthusiasts few options other than to throw their empties away — overwhelming landfills, polluting our surroundings, and clogging our water supplies with microplastics.

 Beauty (Re)Purposed makes recycling these hard-to-recycle items easier, allowing you to waste less without compromising your makeup or skincare routines.